Digitraffic-Infrastructure/.github/profile/README.md

 # Welcome to Digitraffic

 Digitraffic provides specialized software solutions for connected and automated mobility.
-This GitHub organization hosts our Maven packages, which are exclusively available to established customers.
+This GitHub organization hosts our Maven packages.

 ## How to Get Access